 When the snow and ice-covered electrical wires broke while they were walking home one night, her parents fell on her, trying to shield her.
 She didn’t know whether it was that act that saved her life or something she was born with.
 The electrical current surged through her parent’s body and into hers, but she survived.

 Inside the wardrobe hung the devices she built for herself.
 The specially designed hardware amplified her ability to control the current.
 The emitter coils strapped to her wrists helped to aim and dampened the charge to be non-lethal.
 The knee-high leather boots contained modified shock absorbers to dampen the impact of landing.
 Flying was easy.
 Landing, not so much.
-Her bronze-inlay goggles with green lenses, well, a girl just needed proper accessories and besides, they gave her some surprise; the last thing she needed was her face plastered across the front page by a reporter lucky enough to get a clear shot with his camera.
+Her bronze-inlay goggles with green lenses, well, a girl just needed proper accessories and besides, they gave her some disguise; the last thing she needed was her face plastered across the front page by a reporter lucky enough to get a clear shot with his camera.

 An oil-stained brown duster completed the outfit.
 She pulled back her frizzy brown hair and tied it in place with a bit of copper wire from her pocket.
 Bronwyn von Tesla: Inventor, Superhero, and single mother.